 International estimates

-Trying to estimate the numbers of animals used in research worldwide is difficult because many countries do not provide comprehensive statistics.
+Trying to estimate the number of animals used in research worldwide is difficult because many countries do not provide comprehensive statistics.